natenka/pyneng-book-en/docs/source/book/04_data_structures/boolean.rst

   * empty string
   * empty object

-Other true and false values tend to follow the condition logically.
+Other True and False values tend to follow the condition logically.

 To check boolean value of object you can use ``bool``: